Royal Consort Anbin Yi: Biography

 When the Qing Invasion happened in 1636, Lady Yi, along with Princess Consort Pungan (the future Queen Inseon), followed Grand Prince Bongrim to Shenyang and assisted him as they went to China as hostages of the Qing Dynasty.
-After her death, King Sukjong, King Hyojong’s and Queen Inseon’s grandson, highly respected and honored Lady Yi for this act, and had her ancestral rights performed through his successors.
+After her death, King Sukjong, King Hyojong's and Queen Inseon's grandson, highly respected and honored Lady Yi for this act, and had her ancestral rites performed through his successors.